 RPM clinical staff members undergo an extensive credential verification process so physicians don’t have to worry about fraud charges.
 Additionally, physicians have access to RPM portals.
 There, they can access their patients’ data, time spent on RPM services, and descriptions of services performed.

-Lack of Direct Communication Between Physician and Patient
+Physician and Patient Communication

 Is RPM Outsourcing the Right Move?